 Prevention.
-The most effective way to prevent an EVD infection is to prevent mosquito bites.
+The most effective way to prevent an VEE infection is to prevent mosquito bites.
 Use insect repellent, wear long-sleeved shirts and trousers, treat clothing and equipment, and take steps to control mosquitoes indoors and outdoors.

 AMERICAN ENCEPHALITIS.
 The American encephalitis virus (AEV) belongs to the family Flaviviridae.
 Genetic information is stored on single-stranded RNA.
-The size of the virus is 40 nm in diameter.
+The virus is 40 nm in diameter.

 Epidemiology.
-Natural circulation of WNV occurs between Culex mosquitoes and wild birds.
-Occasionally, WNV infects domestic birds.
+Natural circulation of AEV occurs between Culex mosquitoes and wild birds.
+Occasionally, AEV infects domestic birds.
 Transmission to humans requires mosquito species that can create a "bridge" between infected birds and uninfected mammals, such as some species of Cx pipiens, Cx quinquefasciatus and Cx nigripalpus.